-"Shiogama-giku" (Pedicularis esupinata var. oppositifolia) belongs to the Scrophulariaceae (the Figwort family).
-It is a perennial herb that is native from central-southern Hokkaido to Honshu, Shikoku and Kyushu, as well as the Korean Peninsula and north-eastern China.
+"Shiogama-giku" (Pedicularis esupinata var. oppositifolia) belongs to Scrophulariaceae (the Figwort family).
+It is a perennial herb that is native from central-southern Hokkaido to Honshu, Shikoku and Kyushu in Japan, as well as the Korean Peninsula and north-eastern China.
 This herb grows in montane grasslands, and it can reach 30-60 cm in height.
 The leaves are narrow-ovate with acute doubly serrate margins, alternate at upper of stems and opposite at the underneath of stems.
 The magenta flowers bloom sideways-facing atop of stems from August to September.
 The upper lip has beak shaped tips, the lower lip extends transversally and is three-lobed.